joaovic/seedalias/README.md

 OBS: You should keep the passphrase secret, it's recomended that you do not write it down.
 It should be a sentense that you will never forget, so keep in your mind.

-OBS2: To strength of your encrypted seed you can use the scramble feature to swap one or more bytes of the encrypted seed.
+OBS2: To strength your encrypted seed you can use the scramble feature to swap one or more bytes of the encrypted seed.
 Just provide a number refering to the position of the byte pairs to be swapped.
 Example:
 The number 1218 will swap the byte from position 12 by the byte from position 18.
 You can provide a bigger number to swap more than one byte pair at time.